-Queries are used to select a subset of features and table records.
+Queries are used to search for and select a subset of features and table records.
 All query expressions in ArcGIS Pro use Structured Query Language (SQL) to formulate these search specifications.

 - Selecting features by their attributes in the Select Layer By Attribute geoprocessing tool

-- Writing definition queries for layers or stand-alone tables
+- Setting definition queries on layers or stand-alone tables

 - Creating reports